apisearch-io/php-client/README.md

 Lets take a look at what Items is composed by.

 * id - A string representation of the id of the Item.
-This id is not required to be unique in your model universe, bus is required to be unique along all entities of the same type (for example, along products, this id should be unique).
+This id is not required to be unique in your model universe, but is required to be unique along all entities of the same type (for example, along products, this id should be unique).
 This parameter is required and cannot be null.
 * type - Because an Item can be mapped by any entity from your model, this